Zettlr/zettlr-docs/docs/en/academic/citations.md

 ![Point Zettlr to your database file](../img/settings_export.png)

+> Please note that you can also add bibliography files to the defaults files.
+These, however, will not be loaded by Zettlr, so it will not preview any citekeys defined there.

 ### Step 4: Enable *Render Citations*

 In the *Display* section of the preferences, you will find the option *Render Citations* which has to be enabled for the citations to actually work in the editor.
-Usually, once you check this option, it will be enabled even after updating Zettlr.
+This option is enabled by default.

 ## Citing in Zettlr

 Citing in Zettlr is very easy.
 Zettlr supports Pandoc's citeproc-syntax for writing citations, so you'll have two options on how to write citations.
 First, you can simply throw a single identifier somewhere in your text to simply render a citation for this key.
 It should look like this: `@Harvey2005a`.
 All citation keys begin with an `@` followed by the citation key.

 > Zettlr has an autocomplete feature that will prompt you with a selection of all available citation keys as soon as you type an `@` character.
-This is a first check if you're using the correct ID: If Zettlr doesn't offer you anything, the ID has probably not been found in the library file.
+This makes it easy to find the references you want to cite, even if you do not remember the citation key.

 But normally you'll want to be somewhat more specific, add a certain page range or something like that to your citation.
 That is what the more extended square bracket citation is for.
 To cite in this way simply use square brackets.
 A citation with a so-called prefix and a page range would look like this: